joaolessab/whatsapp-web-clone--next.js-firebase9/README.md

 cp .env.example .env
 ```

-3. Set all the sensitive variables of your project inside the generated `.env` file;
+3. Exchange all the sensitive variables of your project that are inside the new generated `.env` file;

+   > Place your Firebase credentials on it

 4. Install dependencies: